Alcohol and Drug Policies and Disclosures

 The University falls within federal and state Drug-Free School Zone laws.

 Boston University requires every incoming first-year student to take AlcoholEdu for College, an online, nonjudgmental, evidence-based alcohol abuse prevention course.

 The following resources are available at Boston University to address alcohol- and drug-related issues:

-- Student Health Services offers drug and alcohol education classes, substance abuse assessments, counseling services, and online student-focused programs, including BASICS (Brief Alcohol Screening and Intervention for College Students) for both alcohol and marijuana, as well as e-CHUG (electronic Check Up to Go and e-TOKE (electronic THC Online Knowledge Experience).
+- Student Health Services (SHS) offers drug and alcohol education classes, including CHOICES, an interactive alcohol education class; substance abuse assessments; counseling services; and online student-focused programs, including BASICS (Brief Alcohol Screening and Intervention for College Students) for both alcohol and marijuana, as well as e-CHUG (electronic Check Up to Go) and e-TOKE (electronic THC Online Knowledge Experience).
 For more information about these programs, visit the SHS website, call 617-353-3575, or stop by at 881 Commonwealth Avenue.
-The SHS website also provides information about additional resources available in the greater Boston area.
+The SHS website also provides information about additional resources.

 - Faculty and staff may contact Faculty & Staff Assistance (617-353-5381) for referrals.

 - Violations of drug and liquor laws are reported under the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and under Massachusetts law.

 The unlawful possession, use, or distribution of illegal drugs or alcohol by any student or employee on University property or in conjunction with any University activity is prohibited.

 The University will impose disciplinary sanctions on students and employees who violate University standards of conduct.
 In addition, students or employees who violate public law are subject to criminal prosecution.
 Conviction may result in fines, imprisonment, and revocation or loss of eligibility to receive federal funding (such as grants and financial assistance) and other privileges.